 Current legislators do not understand the mistake wasn’t investing in precious metals, per se.
 It was allowing that investment to be diverted into dubious “collectible” items.

-The dark cloud generated by that fraud now obscures the fact that physical gold and silver was an excellent investment in 1998.
+The dark cloud generated by that fraud now obscures the fact that physical gold and silver was excellent investment in 1998.

 Had officials steered clear of collectible coins and instead purchased bullion, the returns for Ohio would have been great.
-Metals have vastly outperformed stocks since that time period, for example.
+Metals have vastly outperformed stocks since that period, for example.

 Instead, Ohio taxpayers lost most of that $50 million invested nearly two decades ago, and last week they lost the ability to buy gold and silver without paying sales tax.